 However, making the decision to move into minimalist living can be a win-win situation.
 As you begin to clear the clutter in your life (and don’t forget to make a plan to not purchase more “things” unless absolutely necessary) you’ll also reduce debt, which is always a good thing.
 Think of the financial freedom your family and staff can enjoy knowing that you’re reducing debt by cutting back your expenditures.

 As you start saying NO to things you don’t want to do or things that don’t feed your passions in life, you’ll find time to do the things that are more meaningful and important to you, like spending time with family or traveling or volunteering or starting that side hustle that you’ve been wanting to try.
-Your family can learn what it’s like to have you present in the moment (imagine camping with your family around a campfire telling ghost stories) instead of plugged in to your phone.
+Your family can learn what it’s like to have you present in the moment (imagine camping with your family and roasting marshmallows around a campfire) instead of plugged in to your phone.

 Now think about the impact your physical donations will have on other people.
 We’re talking about those in your local community who are less fortunate and could greatly benefit from the things you’re clearing from your life.